 This doctrine of a multiplicity of earth-lives is implicit and sometimes explicit in the Bible.
 The notion that the Hebrews had no belief in a future state because of the failure of commentators to discover it in their Scriptures, is altogether futile.
 The permanence of the Ego was a matter of course with them, saving only the Sadducees.
-And the Bible contemplates the persistence of the individual soul through all the manifold stages of its evolution, from the "Adam" stage to the Christ stage, saying, as by St Paul, "As in Adam all die, so in Christ shall all be made alive."
-But the Christ insisted on by him was not he who is "after the flesh," not the man Tesus, who was but the vehicle of the Christ, but the Christ within both Jesus and all other regenerate men.
-For, as a highly illuminated follower of the Gnosis.
-St Paul was one who "after the way which" his orthodox accusers "cal':d heresy, worshipped the God of his fathers, believing all things which are according to the law, and are written in the prophets."
+And the Bible contemplates the persistence of the individual soul through all the manifold stages of its

+(9)From the exposition concerning the dogma of the Immaculate Conception, referred to on p.
+151. evolution, from the "Adam" stage to the "Christ" stage, saying, as by St Paul, "As in Adam all die, so in Christ shall all be made alive."
+But the Christ insisted on by him was not He Who is " after the flesh," not the man Jesus, who was but the vehicle of the Christ, but the Christ within both Jesus and all other regenerate men.
+For, as a highly illuminated follower of the Gnosis, St. Paul was one who "after the way which " his orthodox accusers " called heresy, worshipped the God of his fathers, believing all things which are according to the law, and are written in the prophets."
 Rejecting the doctrine of regeneration, and with it that of reincarnation, in favour of substitution, the orthodoxy which claims to be Christianity has practically rejected both the doctrine of St Paul and that of Jesus as declared to Nicodemus.
-And, as St Paul implies, the "mystery of iniquity" was working even already in his days to annul the gospel of Christ by substituting Jesus as the object of worship, and his physical blood-shedding as the means of salvation.
+And, as St Paul implies, the "mystery of iniquity" was working even already in his days to annul the gospel of Christ by substituting Jesus as the object of worship, and His physical blood-shedding as the means of salvation.
 And Christendom, yielding to sacerdotal dictation, has to this day accepted a doctrine which at once dishonours God and robs men of their equal divine potentialities with Jesus, thus preferring Barabbas.
 Professing to rest its faith on the Bible, it has accepted the presentation of religion which the Bible persistently condemns, that of the priests, and rejected that on which the Bible emphatically insists, that of the prophets.
 That St Paul employed sacerdotal modes of expression was in order to spiritualise them.
 He was a mystic of mystics.

 Nevertheless the dogmas of the Church contain the truth, but this is not as the Church has propounded them.
-And-to cite two crucial instances-so far from the Church's supreme dogmas, the Immaculate Conception and the Assumption of the Blessed Virgin, having any personal or physical reference, they are prophecies of the method of redemption for every individual soul.

-For, as the New Gospel of Interpretation explicitly déclares, restoring the Gnosis persistently rejected by the builders of the orthodoxies,
+And-to cite two crucial instances -so far from the Church's supreme dogmas, the Immaculate Conception and the Assumption of the Blessed Virgin, having any personal or physical reference, they are prophecies of the method of redemption for every individual soul.
+For, as the New Gospel of Interpretation explicitly declares, restoring the Gnosis persistently rejected by the builders of the orthodoxies,